JDSherbert/Audio-Procedural-Reverb/README.md

 -----------------------------------------------------------------------

-## Implementation in Reverb Algorithms:
+## Implementation in Reverb Algorithms

 #### Delay Lines
 Reverb often involves using multiple delay lines to simulate the reflections of sound.